Australian War Memorial Logo

 Operation Ivanhoe was launched on 19 September.
 Three companies of the 4th Battalion, Royal Australian Regiment, including a company from the Royal New Zealand Infantry Regiment (4RAR/NZ), and one company of the 3rd Battalion, Royal Australian Regiment (3RAR) – supported by artillery, engineers, armoured personnel carriers (APCs) and helicopters from 9 Squadron, RAAF – were inserted near suspected enemy concentrations south-east of the Courtenay Rubber Plantation.
 But importantly, this time they had no tank support.
 As part of the staged withdrawal, 1 Armoured Regiment had recently departed Vietnam.

 On 20 September an ambush and a series of contacts suggested the enemy was trying to provoke a reaction, luring the Australians into a well-prepared bunker system.
-The next morning, B Company, 4RAR/NZ came under mortar attack while patrolling south-east of the rubber plantation, suffering fifteen casualties.
-They then clashed with small parties of enemy in a series of fleeting firefights.
 As they continued patrolling the Australians saw more and more tell-tale evidence of an enemy presence.
 One officer remembered “… an uneasy feeling throughout the Battalion … a sense of foreboding”.

-When D Company, four kilometres away, ran into an extensive bunker system and was pinned down by heavy fire, air support was called in and the enemy position was pounded for four hours.
-That afternoon the company pushed forward again but were immediately forced to ground by withering fire.
-Looking to extricate themselves, the Australians unwittingly withdrew into a more precarious position within the bunker system.
+Meanwhile, D Company, four kilometres away, had also been in contact with enemy troops throughout the day.
+Around 0900 12 Platoon suddenly came under heavy fire and quickly suffered multiple casualties.
+They had run into an extensive bunker system and with some elements pinned down by heavy fire, air support was called in and the enemy position was pounded for four hours.
+Hearing reports that the enemy were pulling out, at 15.40 hours D Company pushed forward again but were immediately forced to ground by withering fire.
+Four more Australians were hit.
+Looking to extricate themselves as darkness closed in around 1815 hours, the Australians unwittingly withdrew into a more precarious position within the bunker system.
 Trapped, surrounded, with reduced artillery support and no tanks, they were forced to rely on US airstrikes and RAAF helicopter gunships to keep the enemy at bay.

 Running low on ammunition, D Company was in dire straits as casualties continued to mount.
-Artillery support kept them alive throughout the night, landing as close as 50 metres from where they lay.
-Some expected the enemy to attack at dawn to finish them off, but it never came.
+Artillery support kept them alive throughout the night, their shells landing within 100 metres from where they lay.
+Some expected an enemy attack at dawn to finish them off, but it never came.
 In the morning the enemy was gone; the battle of Nui Le was over.

 Collection Item C1221311